 The teacher can give your child leadership opportunities and coveted responsibilities.
 If the kids are always vying for the opportunity to hand out snacks on Fridays, you could ask the teacher to put your child in charge of this.
 Your child could pick a few kids to help.

 Teachers can provide opportunities for kids to discuss their interests and opinions in class with sharing activities.
 For example: “Turn and tell your neighbor two things you liked about the main character” or “Find someone else in the class who would’ve been willing to move west during the gold rush.”

 The teacher can foster friendships with study groups and buddy systems, pairing your child with another student who has similar interests (rather than pairing kids by academic skills).

 5. Create a social skills group.

 Some teachers are trained in social skills and will lead “lunch bunches.”
 These lunchtime sessions are informal chats with a small group of students about social issues.
-A social worker or guidance counselor might lead these discussions, too.
+A social worker or a guidance counselor might lead these discussions, too.
 The chats can help children practice responding to things like feeling isolated during an activity or being bullied.